PaganSquare

 It is?

 Yeah, it's like this every year, first day of Spring.
-That's what they do, I guess: make the seasons change, and stuff.
+That's what they do, I guess: make the seasons change, and such.

-Sure wish they'd got around to it sooner, then.
+Sure wish they'd got around to it a little sooner, then.
 Been a bitch of a Winter.

 Tell me about it.
 Swear I just about wore out the snow shovel this year.